c-rubin/tdd-kata/README.md

 Now I will calculate the payload size.
 I checked the size of the previous test's payload online and it was 45B.
 Hopefully this is correct, so I set it as checking value.

 Fortunately the online calculator proved to be correct and the test passed <br><br>

+Finally, the last part of this step is to store the information on a file.
+I will be using serialization for this, so that data is saved even after stopping the program.
+However, this would require to change previous tests as well after changing the code to pass this current test.